4.2.2. Customs, excise and environmental control

 The actions in the field of customs control were addressed to reviewing the elements of taxes levied on foreign trade which cannot be checked at the time of customs clearance.

 Fraud in this area has multiple potential variables.
-On the one hand, situations in which the real price of the goods does not correspond to the commercial documentation presented at the time of customs clearance, with the most affected sectors being textiles, footwear, bags and leather goods from Asia.
+On the one hand, there are situations in which the actual price of the goods does not correspond to the commercial documentation presented at the time of customs clearance, with the most affected sectors being textiles, footwear, handbags and leather goods from Asia.
 There are also cases in which, when there are concepts to include in the customs value, under the concept of adjustments to the price paid or payable, the value has not increased.
-Finally, the concurrence of circumstances, especially the relationship, that prevent the use of the transaction value and force the use of secondary valuation methods.
+Finally, the concurrence of circumstances, especially the connection, that prevent the use of the transaction value and force the use of secondary valuation methods.

-Regarding the review of the origin of the merchandise and application of antidumping duties, fraud consists of making the connection between merchandise and manufacturer disappear, through the presentation of certificates of origin and false or adulterated invoices, or by making sales - real or fictitious - in the actual country of origin with other third countries with preferential treatment or without anti-dumping duties, or by incorrectly applying the additional code that is approved for certain exporters and which entails the payment of an anti-dumping duty lower than the general or zero amount.
-Likewise, an anti-dumping duty could be avoided by applying a lower tariff rate than is actually applicable.
+With regard to the review of the origin of goods and the application of anti-dumping duties, fraud consists of making the connection between the goods and the manufacturer disappear by presenting false or adulterated certificates of origin and invoices, or by making sales – real or fictitious – in the real country of origin with other third countries with preferential treatment or without anti-dumping duties, or by incorrectly applying the additional code approved for certain exporters and which entails the payment of an anti-dumping duty lower than the general one or of zero amount.
+Similarly, an anti-dumping duty could be circumvented by applying a lower tariff rate than is actually applicable.

 With respect to importing agricultural or fishing products, the tax risks from previous years are generally maintained: undervaluation, incorrect customs classification and false declarations of preferential origin.
-The experience acquired over time has served to create the appropriate risk profiles, which have made it possible to carry out detailed monitoring of importing companies or to address, to the extent possible, the fraud situations detected.
+The experience acquired over time has served to create appropriate risk profiles, which have allowed for detailed monitoring of importing companies or to address, to the extent possible, any fraud situations detected.

 As for VAT on imports and the control of applying reduced rates, the aim is to regularise the tax situation of taxpayers who have paid inferior VAT amounts upon import to those actually due, due to the incorrect application of the tax rate.